 You’ve appeared in a few TV shows in the last couple of years, is this something you would like to continue doing?

-Can you tell us about Beauty in the Street, what made you decide to write a musical?
+Can you tell us about Beauty in the Street and what made you decide to write a musical?

 Where did you shoot it?